To download as a PDF please click here.

 What information do we obtain from you?

-Essentially we will require such information as is necessary to enable us to provide legal services to you or your insurer either on your behalf or under the insurer’s rights to pursue claims where they have indemnified you.
+Essentially we will require such information as is necessary to enable us to provide legal services to you, your employer, your or your employer’s insurer (collectively, “our client”) in order to pursue claims where they have indemnified our client.
+We will also require such information as is necessary to enable us to provide legal services to our client where you have brought a claim against them.
 The type of information will include personal data and is likely to include special category personal data – for example medical information (previously referred to as sensitive personal data) and may be held by us in a paper or electronic format.

 The legal basis for processing (handling/holding) your personal data